*This article was originally posted to productionhub.com. Read the original article here.

 What better place to go for advice on how to build a successful production house than where competition is the stiffest?
 Mike Levy started Levy Production Group in 1987 and succeeded where many others failed—Las Vegas.
 We figure if you can make it in the entertainment capital of the world, you can probably make it anywhere.
 Here are our top four takeaways from Mike on how to build a successful studio:

-The best thing young, aspiring editors, camera people, and future business owners can do is get experience.
+The best thing young, aspiring editors, camera people, and future business owners can do are get experience.
 If you want to become the go-to person in your field, take online courses, college courses, and even unpaid gigs as opportunities to learn the ins and outs of video production.
 Learn the industry overall, not just your position.
 Understanding everything from production through post makes you a well-rounded teammate or team lead.
 Not all jobs offer glamour, but all jobs offer experience.

 Being talented isn’t enough.
 Don’t just learn to be good at what you do, but also at how you do it.
 This is not your typical desk job.
 Our industry is famous for long hours, late nights, and many consecutive days on set.
 Tough conditions can bring out the worst in people.
 Those who can communicate clearly, listen well, and stay level-headed are invaluable.
 You’ll be remembered as much for the way you conduct yourself as for the work you produce.
 Be humble.
 Look to learn from people rather than to be right.